christopherclary/appropriate-tech/README.md

 Identity <br>
 Form

-<b>Questions</b> <br>
+### Questions <br>
-We will discuss your thoughts about the painting in relation to who is speaking for whom and how.
-Who — from what position was Dana creating?
-Whom — Parker or Neïl?
-What positions are fixed, where is identity fluid, and would there have been another way for Dana to appropriate the Emmett Til photograph?
-How — what technologies were used here in the making and distributing of the artwork?
+We will discuss your thoughts about the painting in relation to who is speaking for whom and how. <b>Who</b> — from what position was Dana creating? <b>Whom</b> — Parker or Neïl?
+What positions are fixed, where is identity fluid, and would there have been another way for Dana to appropriate the Emmett Til photograph? <b>How</b> — what technologies were used here in the making and distributing of the artwork?
 Did the tech change things?

 ## Examples (10 minutes)